ocaml/ocaml.org/data/tutorials/language/1ms_01_functors.md

 end
 ```

 The module `IterPrint` is refactored into a functor that takes a module providing the function `iter` as a parameter.
 The `with type 'a t := 'a Dep.t` constraint means the type `t` from the parameter `Dep` replaces the type `t` in the result module.
-This allows the type of `f` to use the type `t` from the parameter module `Dep`.
+This allows `f`'s type to use `Dep`'s `t` type.
 With this refactoring, `IterPrint` only has one dependency.
-At the time it is compiled, no implementation of function `iter` is available yet.
+At its compilation time, no implementation of function `iter` is available yet.

 **Note**: An OCaml interface file (`.mli`) must be a module, not a functor.
 Functors must be embedded inside modules.
 Therefore, it is customary to call them `Make`.